Child Abduction Solicitors Dublin

 • The question of arranging for the return of a child who has been abducted internationally is governed by international law.
 There are international Conventions and a European Union (EU) Regulation which set out the rules that apply.
 The EU Regulation applies to an abduction from one EU member state to another.
 An international Convention applies to cases to which the EU Regulation does not apply.

-To discuss your case contact the office of Maura Hurley Solicitors on +353-1-526-6723 or click here to email
+To discuss your case contact the office of Maura Hurley Solicitors on +353-1-526-6723 or click here to email Maura.

 What is child abduction?